An HJB Approach to a General Continuous-Time Mean-Variance Stochastic Control Problem: Introduction

 Aivaliotis and Veretennikov \cite{A-Veretennikov2010} propose an alternative methodology that embeds the mean-variance problem into a superposition of a static and a dynamic optimisation problem, where the latter is suitable for dynamic programming methods.
 Solutions in the spaces of functions with generalised derivatives (henceforth called Sobolev spaces) are obtained through reqularisation.
 A further extension of this method is presented in \cite{A-Palczewski2014} where the viscosity solutions approach is followed.
-In the latter, each of the functionals either depending on the terminal value of the controlled process or on the integral from time $0$ to time $T$ of the controlled process are considered but separately.
+In the latter, each of the functionals either depends on the terminal value of the controlled process or on the integral from time $0$ to time $T$ of the controlled process are considered but separately.
 This approach does not in general provide any explicit solutions, but is geared towards numerical approximations that are proven to work efficiently.
 One advantage of the proposed methodology is that the problem can be solved for a pre-determined coefficient of risk aversion.
 For the LQ approach, the whole efficient frontier has to be traced and then optimal strategies can be assigned to different coefficients of risk-aversion.
+We should note that the strategies discussed in this paper are "precommitment" strategies.
+Alternatively one can consider "equilibrium" strategies (see Bj\"ork et al. \cite{Bjorketal2014}) or dynamically optimal strategies (see Pedersen and Peskir \cite{PedersenPeskir2017}) however these refer to different notions of optimality.

 Let us consider a $d$-dimensional SDE driven by a $d$-dimensional Wiener process $(W_t,{\cal F}_t, \, t\ge 0)$